Open Source Projects¶

 The Fugue team has open-sourced several tools that can be used with or without Fugue.

-Regula is a tool that evaluates Terraform infrastructure-as-code for potential AWS, Azure, and Google Cloud security misconfigurations and compliance violations prior to deployment.
+Regula is a tool that evaluates infrastructure as code for potential AWS, Azure, Google Cloud, and Kubernetes security vulnerabilities and compliance violations prior to deployment.
 You can use it locally and in CI/CD.

 For a demonstration of incorporating Regula (and Fugue) into a CI/CD pipeline, see part 2 of our Fugue CI/CD example.
 The example shows you how to programmatically check Terraform configuration for compliance pre-deployment.